The Top 30 Most Valuable Football Cards Of All Time

 staubach-rookie

-Staubach played 11 seasons for the Dallas Cowboys, winning two Super Bowls, finishing his career as the second-highest-rated passer of all time.
+Staubach played 11 seasons for the Dallas Cowboys, winning two Super Bowls.
+He finished his career as the second-highest-rated passer of all time.

-While I think Staubach might not have the same name recognition as Bradshaw, he was just as effective at Quarterback.
+Staubach might not have the same name recognition as Bradshaw, but he was just as effective at Quarterback.

-As the below NFL Films piece notes, Staubach was an aggressive player and often got hurt due to his reckless play.
-But 'Captain Comeback' led an amazing 15 fourth-quarter comeback victories.
+As this NFL Films piece notes, Staubach was an aggressive player who often got hurt due to his reckless play.
+But ‘Captain Comeback’ led an amazing 15 fourth-quarter comeback victories.

 1976 Topps - Walter Payton (RC)